KO439/Design-and-Modeling-of-a-Photovoltaic-Power-Plant-with-PVsyst/README.md

 This project covers:

 - Fundamentals and principles of photovoltaic power generation ☀️
-- Detailed design and optimal sizing of a PV power plant using **PVsyst** 🛠️
+- Detailed design and optimal sizing of a PV power plant
-- Simulation of energy production and system performance analysis 📊
+- Simulation of energy production and system performance analysis
 - Assessment of technical and environmental parameters impacting plant output 🌍

 ---

 ## 📢 Tags

-#PVsyst #Photovoltaic #RenewableEnergy #Simulation #Engineering #EnergyTransition #AcademicProject
+#Photovoltaic #RenewableEnergy #Engineering #EnergyTransition #AcademicProject

 ---